Coryf65/ApiKeyAuth/README.md

 | + fine control  | - have to apply to any new code  |
 | + ease of use in code  | - harder to unit test / moq  |
 |                 | - does NOT work with minimal APIs |

+4. Enpoint Filters (for minimal APIs)

+example

++ made for minimal APIs